Greenstand/greenstand-documentation/user-guides/walletapiref.md

 403: Forbidden
 403: The transfer state is not pending and requested
 ```
-> The transfer has already been either completed, deleted, or declined.
+> *cause:* The transfer has already been either completed, deleted, or declined.
 ```
 403: Forbidden
 403: Current account has no permission to decline this transfer
 ```
-> Only the target wallet can decline a transfer.
+> *cause:* Only the target wallet can decline a transfer.
 The originating wallet can only `DELETE`.
 ```
 404: Not Found
 404: Can not found transfer by id:<transfer_id>
 ```
-> Fix the transfer ID in the path.
+> *fix:* Fix the transfer ID in the path.

 [^ back to top ^](#treetracker-wallet-api-reference)